tymyrddin/red-reverse/source/docs/binary/elf.md

 ## Executable header

-Every ELF file starts with an executable header, which is just a structured series of bytes telling you that it’s an ELF file, what kind of ELF file it is, and where in the file to find all the other contents.
+Every ELF file starts with an executable header, which is just a structured series of bytes telling you that it's an ELF file, what kind of ELF file it is, and where in the file to find all the other contents.
 The executable header is represented in `/usr/include/elf.h` as a C struct called `Elf64_Ehdr`:

 ```text
 #define EI_NIDENT (16)